utaysi/JVM-Interpreter-Implementation-Types/README.md

 - **Indirect-Threaded Interpreter**: Leverages a method dispatch table to streamline instruction execution.
 - **Direct-Threaded Interpreter**: Employs computed gotos for instruction handling, thereby reducing dispatch overhead.

-We tested these interpreters using four different programs, enabling a detailed analysis of their respective efficiencies and execution characteristics.
+We implemented and tested these interpreters using four different programs, enabling a detailed analysis of their respective efficiencies and execution characteristics.

 ## Performance Insights
-The comparative analysis underscored fascinating performance trade-offs among the interpreter types, illuminating the impact of design choices on execution dynamics.
+The comparative analysis underscored fascinating performance trade-offs among the interpreter types, showcasing the impact of design choices on execution dynamics.

 ![conclusion-table](/images/conclusion-table.png)